How Much Do Travel Nurses Make In A Year? | Salary 2024

 *Assumes $20 per hour at 40 hours per week, minus taxes

-You should consult your own certified financial planner if you have concerns before you start travel nursing.
+You should consult your certified financial planner if you have concerns before starting travel nursing.
 It may help you evaluate if a travel nurse pay package is right for you based on your overall financial goals.

 Find travel nursing assignments by speaking with a recruiter today!